 Not only will we make sure you get the right mortgage for your needs, we’ll be there for you long after you get the keys to your new home.
 Unsure if you need life insurance?
 We offer advice on various kinds of mortgage protection - including critical illness cover, income protection, buildings and contents insurance.
 We want to make sure that, if the worst was to happen, you’d be able to stay in your home and your loved ones would be looked after.

 No mortgage advice is ‘free’, but a broker can give you value for your money

-Mortgage brokers earn money on commissions paid by lenders.
+Mortgage brokers earn money on the commission paid by all lenders.
 This means that even “free mortgage advice” is still paid for in one form or another.
-Some mortgage brokers may also charge a fee.
+Many mortgage brokers may also charge a fee.
 For Mortgage Advice Bureau, charging fees allows us to spend more time advising you, supporting you throughout your application and means our advice can be wholly focused on your needs, rather than dependent upon the value of the lender commissions.

 After all, a mortgage is probably the biggest investment you’ve ever made, so it makes sense to know you’re getting the right deal.